Ethnessa/Ethnessa/README.md

 - TShock main class is now **ServerBase**
 - Accessing DB storage can be done from `ServerBase.GlobalDatabase` or `ServerBase.LocalDatabase`.
 These are both IMongoDatabase objects.
 - ServerPlayer has been renamed to **ServerConsolePlayer**
-- Ban system has been redone, however it is not implemented
+- Ban system has been redone
 - Most commands have been ripped out

 ## Why?